miklevin/MikeLev.in/_posts/2025-03-27-age-of-ai-vibe-coding.md

 So while I still had to conduct tests to be working with good data, I will not make spam cannons!
 So I pulled it back again and basically blanked my site.
-I brought it down to one page, and realized that future-proofing in the age of AI was my thing.
+I brought it down to one page, and realized that holding on to that love for technology in the face of the existential funk Terminator/Matrix invites, and all the while, future-proofing my tech skills in the age of AI!

+And showing others how to do the same.

+Yeah, that was my thing!

 ## Finding Purpose in the Age of AI